vtog/labGuides/source/ocp/local-mirror-registry.rst

    mirroring OCP v4.12, more specifically only v4.12.2.
 I've also added some additional operators and images.

-   .. important:: Be sure path in imageURL (line 5)  matches the path assigned for "quayRoot".
+   .. important:: Be sure path in imageURL (line 5) matches the path assigned
+      earlier for "quayRoot".

    .. code-block:: bash
       :emphasize-lines: 5,10-12